zsparal/api-documentation/source/reference/v2/refunds-api/list-refunds.rst

        .. type:: boolean
           :required: false

-     - Set this to true to only retrieve refunds made in test mode.
-By default, only live payments are returned.
+     - Set this to true to only retrieve Refunds made in test mode.
+By default, only Refunds on live mode Payments are returned.

 Embedding of related resources